thoth-tech/documentation/docs/OnTrack/Voice Verification/Architecture-Document.md

 - Throughput of API calls

 ## Quality
-The Quality of the system needs to be further measured.
+The Quality of the system must be further measured.
 The required information is as follows:

 - Quality of Voice Validation results
 - Testing of Voice Submissions (placing multiple speakers in the audio file, placing the speech at different stage of the audio file)